 Pinned tabs remain open until they are either unpinned or the window is closed.

 Below follows a list of some of the webapps I recommended for replacing the lost legacy Opera functionality.

-I am subscribed to close to a hundred news site and blogs.
+I am subscribed to close to a hundred news sites and blogs.
 Everything from my comics and my friends’ blogs to design inspiration and gaming news trickle into my feed reader every day.
-Newsblur take a visually appealing, albeit slightly technical approach to news.
+Newsblur takes a visually appealing, albeit slightly technical approach to news.

 News can be trained using an Intelligence Trainer.
 It can sort out the day’s most important stories for you; after some manual fiddling telling the service what kind of news stories you enjoy and from which sources.
 Alternatively, it can be used as a straightforward feed reader.

-The service have seen a steep increase in its user base since the infamous shutdown of the Google Reader service one year and one week ago.
+The service has seen a steep increase in its user base since the infamous shutdown of the Google Reader service one year and one week ago.

 Price: Free up to 64 subscriptions, 24 USD/year for Premium

-If you are not a fan of Opera’s new approach to preserving your favorite content and want a more traditional bookmarking functionality, give Delicious a go.
-The service have been around since forever and it is is constantly improving.
+If you aren’t a fan of Opera’s new approach to preserving your favorite content and want a more traditional bookmarking functionality, give Delicious a go.
+The service has been around since forever and it’s constantly improving.

 Bookmarks can have a long description, tags, and other organizational traits that let you manage a large collection of different things.
-It is similar to how legacy Opera handled bookmarks, but it sadly does not integrate into the browser’s address field.
+It is similar to how legacy Opera handled bookmarks, but it sadly doesn’t integrate into the browser’s address field.

 Bookmarks can be managed through their website, mobile apps, and browser extensions.